Severson-Group/eMach/docs/source/getting_started/tutorials/make_electric_machine_tutorial/index.rst

 smaller than the inner radius of the stator bore, and the outer radius of the inner notched rotor is equal to the inner radius of the arc magnets.
 Users can create any multiple of 2 arc magnets in their SPM machine.

-.. note:: If you get stuck at any point of the tutorial, the example_spm.py script provides a working example of drawing a 4 pole
-  , 6 slot surface permanent magnet machine in JMAG using ``eMach`` which can be used as a reference
+.. note:: In case you have trouble with this example, refer to the script `example_spm.py <https://github.com/Severson-Group/eMach/blob/develop/examples/mach_cad_examples/example_spm.py>`_ for a working example of drawing a 4 pole, 6 slot surface permanent magnet machine in JMAG.

 Step 3: Create ``Components`` from ``CrossSects``